dassujan/STANDARD-FOUR/St. Xavier's School/UNIT:COMPUTER&SST&MSc.md

 52. **What can happen if we do not take care of public places like parks and roads?
 (3 marks)**
 53. **Explain how good habits at home and outside help prevent the spread of diseases.
 (4 marks)**
 54. **Describe the mutual relationship between citizens and the government in terms of maintaining society.
 (5 marks)**

+# Moral Science: Laughter Is the Best Medicine (Unit) Practice Questions